You are here

 Dogs and cats being imported to New Zealand from the UK need to have a primary rabies vaccination at least 6 months before they fly and then a rabies blood sample at least 3 months before they fly.
 The rabies vaccination does need to be within 12 months of the flight date.

 Step 2 – Get a flight booked.
-Call us at PetAir UK and we can get a flight booked for your pet to Auckland, Christchurch or Wellington.
+Call us at PetAir UK and we can get a flight booked for your pet to Auckland or Christchurch.
 This then puts a date in position for us to work from.

 PetAir UK is run and owned by vets to ensure the very best care for your pets.
 We remain true to our belief that the best possible service is always offered to our clients and their pets.

 PetAir UK can help with all the documentation to safely and correctly transport your pets from country to country.
 Whether it be pet passports, import permits, custom clearance, veterinary tests or owner declarations; we can take care of absolutely everything.

 PetAir UK can make crates tailored to suit your pets, always to the best standard possible.
 All of our crates are sprayed with species specific appeasing pheromones, and comfortably lined with special bedding that ensures they are always dry throughout the journey.

 Step 3 – Book a quarantine space.
 Dogs and cats have to land in quarantine and serve their time of 10 days in either Auckland or Christchurch.
 There are many forms which need to be filled out and signed by you: registered breed declarations to confirm your dog is not a dangerous breed, value declaration to confirm your pet is not going to attract import duties, customs import declaration and others.
 Once you have booked the quarantine space, the quarantine station will give you a letter to confirm the space - you will need this letter to confirm quarantine space for your cat or dog.

 The quarantine stations are below: